Descent and vanishing in chromatic algebraic $K$-theory via group actions: Introduction

 Next, we use \cite{MNN_nilpotence} to prove a third descent result (\Cref{swandescintro} below), which applies in more general situations, albeit with a weaker conclusion.
 For this, we first formulate a generalization of the homotopy fixed point comparison maps with respect to a family of subgroups of $G$.

-\begin{construction}[Comparison maps for families of subgroups] Let $\mathcal{C}$ be a stable $\infty$-category with an action of a finite group $G$.
+\begin{construction}[Comparison maps for families of subgroups] Let $\mathcal{C}$ be an idempotent-complete stable $\infty$-category with an action of a finite group $G$.
 Let $\sF$ be a family of subgroups of $G$, i.e., $\sF$ is nonempty and closed under subconjugation, and let $\sOFG$ be the category of $G$-sets of the form $G/H, H \in \sF$.
 We obtain a comparison map

 this generalizes the homotopy fixed point comparison map, which is the case where $\sF = \left\{(1)\right\}$. \end{construction}